modir/laminas-book/docs/forms_advanced.md

 is a form having a lot of fields, and which is displayed in several steps.
 To store the current step and user-entered data between page requests, PHP *sessions* are utilized.

-> For example, user registration can be performed in several steps: on the first step you display the page allowing to enter
-> login and password, on the second step you display the page where the site visitor can enter his personal information,
-> and on the third step, the visitor can enter billing information.
+For example, user registration can be performed in several steps: on the first step you display the page allowing to enter login and password, on the second step you display the page where the site visitor can enter his personal information, and on the third step, the visitor can enter billing information.
->
-> Another example of a multi-step form is a Survey form.
+Another example of a multi-step form is a Survey form.
 This form would display a question and possible variants of the answer.
-> This form would have as many steps as many questions are in the survey.
+This form would have as many steps as many questions are in the survey.

 In this section we will implement the *User Registration* form allowing to collect information about the user being registered.

-> You can see this complete working example in action as part of *Form Demo* sample web application bundled with this book.
+You can see this complete working example in action as part of *Form Demo* sample web application bundled with this book.

 ### Enabling Sessions

+!!! note
-> If you are new to the PHP sessions feature, please refer to [Working with Sessions](#session) before reading this section.
+    If you are new to the PHP sessions feature, please refer to [Working with Sessions](#session) before reading this section.

 Session support is implemented in @`Laminas\Session` component, so you have to install it if you hadn't done that before.